Abe0770/Hash-It/README.md

 make
 ```

-This will compile the project and generate an executable named `hash`.
+This will compile the project and generate an executable named `getHash`.

 ## Usage